jemcox/brookesbooks/_posts/2020-11-25-audible-vs-scribd.md

 To relate it back to reading, Audible's logo is of an open book with what appears to be pages but could signify the swiping motion of a person's finger on their listening device.

-The colour of the Audible brand is a pumpkin-orange colour which is the same colour that Amazon uses.
+The colour of the Audible brand is a pumpkin-orange colour which is the same shade that Amazon uses.
 By using the same colour, Audible is instantly recognisable as an Amazon-owned brand and promotes a potential customer's sense of trust in relation to them.

 ![](../uploads/screenshot-2020-11-25-at-17.00.02.png)